• Skip to primary navigation

 Chelseas have a totally different history to other boots.
 While America (and Red Wing themselves) has a long history of moc toe boots, logger boots, and service boots, the Chelsea was never a work boot: it was invented as a walking shoe for Queen Victoria.

-To this day, many all-American brands don’t sell a Chelsea, finding it hard to square its casual (‘casual’ meaning ‘not work’) history with the kinds of boots their operations are designed to produce.
+To this day, many all-American brands don’t sell a Chelsea, finding it hard to square its casual (‘casual’ meaning ‘not for work’) history with the kinds of boots their operations are designed to produce.

 red wing weekender chelsea modeling